IvyMurage/mafundi-hub-api/README.md

     * A user can view the profile of a single handyman
     * A user can leave a review for a handyman
 * #### Tasks
-    * A user can create , update and delete a task
+    * A user can create, update, and delete a task
     * A user can view tasks they have created
-    * A user can view proposals sent for a specific tasks, reject or accept proposal
+    * A user can view proposals sent for specific tasks, reject or accept proposal

+* #### Appointments
+    * A user can schedule an appointment
+    * A user can edit and also delete an appointment

-    *
+* #### Messages
+    A user can message a handyman